bertofurth/Seagate-Central-Tips/Disable_obsolete_services.md

-# Disable Obselete and Unneeded Services on the Seagate Central
+# Disable Obsolete and Unneeded Services on the Seagate Central
 The Seagate Central comes with a number of services that are not useful to everyone.